 Bob had his own internet pages & was on Facebook & Twitter.
 His campaign for a vote for nature received 120,819 votes, with backing from 1,098 Prospective Parliamentary Candidates.
-The exhausted candidate can be seen on his website with the results:

 The Hope Farm project is the RSPB’s attempt to reverse wildlife losses with a return to more traditional farming methods.
 In April 2000 the charity bought a farm in Cambridge.
 Cereals had been grown on its 181 hectares (450 acres) using heavy machinery, pesticides and fertilizer.
 Changing those farming techniques has helped wildlife, while producing food cost-effectively.
 New habitats such as wildflower field margins, unharvested crops for wild birds & skylark plots have helped birds, bees, butterflies & other wildlife to flourish on Hope Farm.